larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 framework with an eye toward consistency across all IETF communication fora, timeliness, fairness, while also addressing transparency, appeals, and periodic review of moderation actions.
-In particular, moderators are given the broadest possible freedom of action to address disruptive behavior in a manner that does not disrupt the IETF activities.
+In particular, moderators are given the broadest possible freedom of action to address disruptive behavior.

 # IETF Moderator Team